 - 1 teaspoon Tabasco

-- In large pot, combine chile, celery, onion, garlic, 1 tablespoon seafood seasoning and 10 cups water, bring to a boil.
+- In large pot, combine celery, onion, garlic, 1 tablespoon seafood seasoning and 10 cups water, bring to a boil.

 - Add potatoes and simmer for 10 minutes until almost tender

 - Add corn and sausage and cook 5 minutes more.